 Multi-Screen Video Wall:

-This type of video wall consists of a number of normal screens that are arranged in a way to make up one very large screen.
+This type of video wall consists of a number of normal screens that are arranged in a way to make up one very large format display (LFD).
 Typically, so called “low bezel” screens are used for this in order to minimize the border (bezel) that separates the screens from each other.
-These video walls are either addressed using a special controller device or by a multi-head graphics adapter that has the appropriate number of video output ports.
+These video walls are either addressed using a special controller device or by a multi-head graphics adapter (from vendors such as Matrox, ATI/Radeon (Eyefininty), nVidia or intel) that has the appropriate number of video output ports.
 On the software side, a special driver is used to stitch the screens together into one large virtual screen that can then be addressed transparently by the PC to which the screens are connected.
 So, from the perspective of the controller PC, the video wall appears as a single very large screen.Controlling multi-screen video walls with FrontFace:

 FrontFace is capable of addressing multiple screens either with different or the same content, but in order to get the best results, it is recommended to address the video wall as one large screen.
 If you want to be able to address the screens separately or only a subset of the screens with your content, you can use a page layout in the FrontFace software that partitions the virtual screen into segments that resemble the individual screens of the video wall.
 With this approach you can address the wall as a whole or each screen separately which gives you maximum flexibility!